Deep Rogue Ram, Institute for Ethics and Emerging Technologies

 - Educators could ask students to discuss the differing perspectives of the anchor and weather forecaster, and the scientific evidence for the long-term global view.

 - Video could be used to add a bit of levity at some point near the end of a climate change unit.
-It does summarize some good, and current, information.
+It summarizes some key points about climate change.

 About the Science